akalinow/TPCReco/MonteCarlo/Modules/README.md

 * [TrackTruncator](TrackTruncator) - Truncates `SimTrack`s in a `SimEvent` to active volume of the detector and possibly to GET electronics range
 * [Track3DBuilder](Track3DBuilder) - Builds `Track3D` objects from `SimEvent` objects - they are required by the
-  existing legacy code used for comparison between pure and reconstructed MonteCarlo
+  existing legacy code used for comparison between pure and reconstructed Monte Carlo
 * [TPCDigitizerRandom](TPCDigitizerRandom) - TPC digitizer based on Artur's approach for UVW projection.
-Each deposit is smeared with a 3D gaussian function by sampling with configurable number of points
+Each deposit is smeared with a 3D Gaussian function by sampling with configurable number of points
 * [TPCDigitizerSRC](TPCDigitizerSRC) - TPC digitizer based on Mikolaj's `StripResponseCalculator`.
-It reads generated strip response histograms from a ROOT file that corresponds to the chosen TPC working conditions (including: drift velocity, electronics sampling rate and peaking time, "effective" gaussian diffusion).
+It reads generated strip response histograms from a ROOT file that corresponds to the chosen TPC working conditions (including: drift velocity, electronics sampling rate and peaking time, "effective" Gaussian diffusion).
 More strip response ROOT files can be generated using ROOT macro [testStripResponseCalculator](../../Reconstruction/examples/testStripResponseCalculator.cxx).

 `RunController` creates all the modules, initializes them (`Init` method), runs `Process` method in the right order, and then cleans up with `Finish` method.